freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 ### Important considerations

 As explained above, the agent is "trained" in an artificial trading "environment".
 In our case, that environment may seem quite similar to a real Freqtrade backtesting environment, but it is *NOT*.
-In fact, the RL trading environment is much more simplified.
-It does not incorporate any of the complicated strategy logic, such as callbacks such as `custom_exit`, `custom_stoploss`, leverage controls, etc. The RL environment is instead a very "raw" representation of the true market, where the agent has free-will to learn the policy (read: stoploss, take profit, etc.) which is enforced by the `calculate_reward()`.
+In fact, the RL training environment is much more simplified.
+It does not incorporate any of the complicated strategy logic, such as callbacks like `custom_exit`, `custom_stoploss`, leverage controls, etc. The RL environment is instead a very "raw" representation of the true market, where the agent has free-will to learn the policy (read: stoploss, take profit, etc.) which is enforced by the `calculate_reward()`.
 Thus, it is important to consider that the agent training environment is not identical to the real world.

 ## Running Reinforcement Learning